 So why, right here after the Nicodemus conversation, does John bring John the Baptist in again to say in verse 28, “I’m not the Christ,” and to say in verse 29, “I am not the bridegroom but only a friend of the bridegroom,” and to say in verse 30, “He must increase, but I must decrease”?

 John’s Joy Over Jesus Increasing

 We have heard this theme before.
-John 1:8: He is not the light.
-John 1:20: He is not the Christ.
-John 1:21: He is not Elijah and not the prophet.
-John 1:23: He is just a voice crying in the wilderness.
-John 1:27: He is not worthy to unstrap Jesus’ sandals.
+John 1:8: he is not the light.
+John 1:20: he is not the Christ.
+John 1:21: he is not Elijah and not the prophet.
+John 1:23: he is just a voice crying in the wilderness.
+John 1:27: he is not worthy to unstrap Jesus’s sandals.
 And lots more.
 John has humbled himself and exalted Christ already.
-Why does the writer bring him in again right here to do this again—humble himself and exalt Jesus?
+Why does the writer bring him in again right here to do this again — humble himself and exalt Jesus?